Linux BootLoader and Passwords Hacked!

 timeout: This is one feature which tells us the amount of time in seconds the bootloader should wait for the user to select which OS to boot before it loads the default OS set in default.

 splashimage:Now here you can do something fancy.
 You can actually supply a path of any image which you want to see in the background as soon as the GRUB loads.
-That is when the computer is switched on.
+That is when the computer is switched on.default: This value tells us which OS should boot if not selected manually in the list given at the end of the file.
+You can set it to windows by setting the value to 1 here.

 The title's are the names of the operating system that are shown when you see GRUB.
 And the rest of the statements in each title are executed as soon as the OS loads and they constitute of the stage two of the booting process.
 (Two know more about these statements, Just comment).